indiqusdocs/stpi/docs/Compute/RHELInstances/ViewingDetailsofRHELInstances.md

 ---
 # Viewing Details of RHEL Instances

-From [RHEL Instance](AboutRHELInstances.md) navigate into a RHEL Instance and access the **Overview** tab to see the following details:
+To view the details below, navigate to [RHEL Instance](AboutRHELInstances.md), select a RHEL Instance and access the **Overview** tab.

 - [Configuration and Availability](#configuration-and-availability)
 - [Internal Information](#internal-information)